Wednesday, 24 August 2011

 Tuesday, 19 April 2011

-I was in Bidar district in north Karnataka (India), to evaluate the disability programme of ORBIT an organisation working for different groups of marginalized persons and watershed management.
+I was in Bidar district in north Karnataka (India), to evaluate the disability programme managed by ORBIT, an organisation working for different groups of marginalized persons and watershed management.
 I went around the villages to meet the self-help groups of disabled persons.

 The Indian law asks for 3 percent of Panchayat budget to be reserved for persons with disabilities and persons with certified disabilities have right to receive pension, based on the degree of disablement.